-In our Oral Hygiene Tips blog series, we’re examining the oral health risks and healthy practices of different generations.
-Our Grand Rapids family dentists have helped patients of all ages achieve healthier smiles.
+In our “Oral Hygiene Tips” blog series, we’re examining the oral health risks and healthy practices of different generations.
+Previously, we’ve looked at oral hygiene tips for children, Gen Z, and millennials.

 Even if you’ve been practicing good oral hygiene habits for decades, your age puts you at an increased risk for certain health issues.
 For Gen Xers, you’ll need to keep an eye out for symptoms of two major oral health problems: periodontal disease and obstructive sleep apnea.

-Nearly half of Americans age 30 and older have periodontal (gum) disease, according to the Centers for Disease Control and Prevention (CDC).
+Nearly half of Americans age 30 and older have gum disease, according to the Centers for Disease Control and Prevention (CDC).
 Just over 70% of adults 65 years and older have periodontal disease.
 That leaves Gen X in the middle with an ever-increasing level of risk as they get older.

-If you’re experiencing any of the following symptoms of gingivitis, be sure to schedule an appointment with one of our family dentists as soon as possible:
+If you’re experiencing any of the following symptoms of gingivitis, be sure to schedule an appointment with one of our dentists as soon as possible:

 When you think about a sleep disorder like obstructive sleep apnea, you may not associate it with your oral health and dentistry.
-However, our family dentists can help alleviate symptoms of this disorder with a sleep apnea mouth guard.
+However, our dentists can help alleviate symptoms of this disorder with a sleep apnea mouth guard.

 Obstructive sleep apnea is a serious medical condition that can prevent a person from breathing up to hundreds of times in a single night.
-Symptoms include loud snoring, insomnia, sleepiness during the day, and headaches, sore throat, and/or dry mouth upon waking.
+Symptoms include loud snoring, insomnia, sleepiness during the day, headaches, sore throat, and/or dry mouth upon waking.